The Truth About “Sacred” Names

-To begin, look carefully at the third commandment itself: "You shall not take the name of the Lord your God in vain" (Exodus 20:7).
-Many proponents of the so-called “sacred names” believe that when we do not pronounce God’s Hebrew name, His name is rendered empty and thus the third commandment is broken.
+The question that we must then ask is, Exactly what does the third commandment tell us to do?
+Does honoring the name of the Creator mean that we use only certain Hebrew names for Him?
+This is an issue that has confused a number of people.
+Many proponents of so-called “sacred names” believe that when we do not pronounce God’s Hebrew name, His name is rendered empty and the third commandment is broken.

 The commandment clearly instructs us that we must not use the Creator’s name in a way that is empty or thoughtless.
 We are not to lift up His name in a way that is useless, but rather we are to show deep reverence and respect at all times.

 The Meaning of a Name

 Can or should names ever be translated?
 What is the importance of names?
 Why is it so important to honor the name of the Creator—and what actually is that name?
 What, exactly, do names in the Bible encompass?

 The Hebrew word for name is shem.
 “This noun appears 864 times, but less than 90 times in the plural….
 The concept of personal names in the OT often included existence, character, and reputation (1 Samuel 25:25)” (Theological Wordbook of the Old Testament, vol. 2, p.
 934).
 For instance, Proverbs 22:1 informs us that a good name is to be chosen rather than great riches.
 Clearly, “name” is used in the sense of reputation.